-(Barriers to Obtaining Housing) Sustaining Housing) Level 3 - (cont'd) Landlord assistance: 9 month availability; landlord can call with tenancy issues and program will respond even after services end.
+Level of Assistance Tenant Screening Barriers Retention Barriers (Barriers to (Barriers to Obtaining Housing) Sustaining Housing) Level 3 - (cont'd) Landlord assistance: 9 month availability; landlord can call with tenancy issues and program will respond even after services end.
 Program will check in with landlord periodically for updates.
 Level 4- The household will need more intensive and longer assistance to obtain and retain housing.
 The RRH program offers the following for most Level 4 households: Initial consultation and ongoing assistance with housing search.
 Staff may accompany client to the landlord interview.
 Financial assistance for housing start-up (e.g. first month's rent, security deposit, utility deposit.)
 Time-limited rental assistance, per client Housing Plan Development of Housing Plan to work on any identified retention barriers Weekly home visits for first two months; then reduce to bi-weekly or monthly home visits for up to nine months; then reduce to most Housing Plan goals are met.
 Include unannounced drop-in visits.
-Criminal history, violations may include drug offense or crime against person or property Rental history includes up to five evictions for non-payment and/or lease violations.
+Services available for up to Criminal history, violations may include drug offense or crime against person or property Rental history includes up to five evictions for non-payment and/or lease violations.
 Landlord references poor.
 Security deposit may have been kept due to damage to unit.
 Credit history is poor, late payments, may include judgment for debt to landlord, closed accounts Extremely low income, no emergency reserves, bank account closed, lacks budgeting skills.
 May be using drugs/alcohol and/or has mental health problems.
 May have conflict with children or partner.
 May lack ability to care for apartment or communicate appropriately with landlord and other tenants Has likely been homeless multiple times or for more extended periods

 12 months, depending on

 housing challenges and

 progress toward Housing

 Plan goals.

 (100% First, last, security)

 2 nd - 100%

 3 rd - 100%

 4 th - 75%

 5 th - 75%

 6 th - 75%

 7 th - 50%

 8 th - 50%

 9 th - 50%

 10 th - 25%

 $11^{th} - 25\%$

 12 th - 25%

-Landlord assistance:
+Lar dlord assistance:

 12 month availability;

 landlord can call with

 tenancy issues and program

 will respond; ongoing option

 to call even after Rapid Re-

 Housing services are ended

 can be offered or negotiated

 on a case by case basis.

 Program will check in with

 landlord monthly (or more

 often if landlord prefers) for

 updates/issues.

-May pay an additional
+may pay an ananan

 damage deposit and/or last

 month's rent in addition to

 normal start-up costs.

-Level of Assistance Tenant Screening Barriers Retention Barriers (Barriers to (Barriers to Obtaining Housing) Sustaining Housing) Level 5- Household need longer or more Extensive criminal background Active and serious chemical intensive services; may need dependency or mental illness staff with more professional Extremely poor rental history, training.
-RRH program refers multiple evictions, serious Unable to comply with lease household to appropriate damage to apartment, requirements or interact program, such as intensive case complaints. positively with landlord/tenants; management, permanent poor apartment management supportive housing or other local Credit history includes multiple skills, out-of-control behaviors resources. judgments, unpaid debts to by adults or children landlords, closed accounts.
-Weekly home visits until PSH May have experienced chronic is arranged or a homelessness (multiple and/or extended periods of determination is made homelessness) regarding maintaining RRH.
-Case Management nomelessnessy requirements would then mirror Level 4's. - - · · · - 1 - · · · · · · · · · · · · · · · · · · · (Hold until PSH is available) First, security (month to month lease) 30% of adjusted gross income in preparation for PSH Financial assets - Month 2 difference between 30% cost of rent.
+Level of Assistance Tenant Screening Barriers Retention Barriers (Barriers to (Barriers to Obtaining Housing) Sustaining Housing) Level of Assistance Level 5- Household need longer or more intensive services; may need staff with more professional training.
+RRH program refers household to appropriate program, such as intensive case management, permanent supportive housing or other local resources.
+Weekly home visits until PSH is arranged or a determination is made regarding maintaining RRH.
+Case Management requirements would then mirror Level 4's.
+(Hold until PSH is available) First, security (month to month lease) 30% of adjusted gross income in preparation for PSH Financial assets - Month 2 difference between 30% cost of rent.
+May have experienced chronic homelessness (multiple and/or extended periods of homelessness)